 Students are expected to work with assigned teacher daily.
-Students must have a 2.8 GPA with no F's or U's from the previous trimester.
+Students must have no F's or U's from the previous trimester.
 Students not attending regularly or who are found out of class without permission will be removed from the program and given an unsatisfactory (U) citizenship grade.
 Any student who receives an F, a U, or truancy (sluff) as a teacher's aide will not be eligible for this class again.